coderamen666/srd-v3.5-md/spells/spells-t-z.md

 You must succeed on a melee touch attack.
 Your touch deals 1d6 points of damage per two caster levels (maximum 10d6).
 You gain temporary hit points equal to the damage you deal.
-However, you can't gain more than the subject's current hit points +10, which is enough to kill the subject.
+However, you can’t gain more than the subject’s current hit points +10, which is enough to kill the subject.
 The temporary hit points disappear 1 hour later.

 ## Veil